apiad/lovelaice/README.md

 1. Open this directory in VS Code
 2. Open debug view (`ctrl + shift + D`)
 3. Select `Server + Client` and press `F5`

+This will open a new VSCode window with the extension activated.

+### Use it

+Now open a Markdown document and start writing.
+Select a chunk of text, and hit `Ctrl+.` to open the Code Action popup menu and select a magic command.

+## Contribution

+Code is MIT, so you know the drill.
+Fork, test, PR, rinse and repeat.